Skip to content

 DFENCE_PKCS11_SPECIAL_PWD

-Enables passing the user id, password and IP address of the HSM in the parameter pPin of the PKCS#11 function C_Login.
+Enables the user id, password and IP address of the HSM to be passed in the pPin parameter of the PKCS#11 C_Login function.

-Variable not defined or variable defined for 0parameter pPin (in function PKCS#11 C_Login) should only receive the password (password) of the HSM user:
+Variable not set or variable set to 0: the pPin parameter (in the PKCS#11 C_Login function) should only receive the HSM user'spassword:

 password